aftershady/Unity-projects/README.md

 ## 📜 License

 All original content in this repository (scripts, scenes, assets I created myself) is under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-Third-party assets used for learning purposes may have their own licenses; please check their sources.
+Third-party assets used for learning purposes may have their own licenses; please check their sources in the README of the folders